Mukhriz Mahathir: Early life, education and early career

-Political career
+Political career (2004–present)

 Pre-parliamentary career

 In 2004, he won election to the executive council of UMNO's youth wing, by garnering the highest number of votes of any candidate.
 He was also seen as a potential candidate for being the deputy chief of UMNO Youth, but he later withdrew his candidacy.

 Mukhriz was noted for his continuous efforts in speaking for his father in the events of the rift between Prime Minister Abdullah Ahmad Badawi and his father.
 In 2006, his father lost a bid to be elected as one of seven delegates from Kubang Pasu to UMNO's general assembly; Mukhriz was elected as one of the seven.

 Federal parliamentarian (2008–2013)

 In the 2008 Malaysian general election, Mukhriz contested and won the Jerlun Parliament Seat.
 Before this, he offered himself to contest in Langkawi Parliament Seat but was rejected by 85 out of 91 UMNO branches in Langkawi.
 However, many Langkawi leaders backed him later.
 The Jerlun UMNO division welcomed Mukhriz to contest in their Parliament seat and promised to give him full support in the election.

 In 2009, Mukhriz contested as a candidate for the new UMNO Youth Chief after the wing's predecessor, Datuk Seri Hishamuddin Hussein released his position.
 He was rivalled by Khairy Jamaluddin and Khir Toyo.
 Nominations for the posts coincided with division meetings which took place between October and November 2008.
 Mukhriz was initially seen as leading in nominations compared to Khairy but eventually lost in the final vote count.

 However, a controversy was sparked when Khairy was allowed to contest for the post even though he was found guilty for being involved with money politics by the UMNO Disciplinary Board, while others who were found guilty for the same offence, such as Mohd Ali Rustam who was supposed to contest for the UMNO Vice-President post, were not allowed to contest for their respective posts.
 However, Khairy denied the allegation, as stated in his blog.